tomasc/dragonfly_pdf/README.md

 ### PDF properties

-This processor has argument `spreads` (by default set to false).
-When set to true, the analyser assumes the PDF might contain 2 real pages per one PDF page (as when saving with the spreads option in InDesign) and recalculates the PDF properties accordingly (including situations when PDF starts or ends with single page).
+This processor has argument `spreads` (by default set to `false`).
+When `true`, the analyser assumes the PDF might contain 2 real pages per one PDF page (as when saving with the spreads option in InDesign) and recalculates the PDF properties accordingly (including situations when PDF starts or ends with single page).

 ```ruby
 pdf.pdf_properties(spreads=false)